 For more information, visit the Photography Lab facilities page.

 Photo Club's mission is to enhance the learning experience of photo students specifically.
 In addition they extend their presence beyond the School of Art to other departments who have a keen interest in fine art photography.
 They raise money by exhibiting and selling work, operating bake sales, and participating in ArtsX among other things.
 The fundraising that they do goes to bringing in visiting artists, allowing them to be able to afford equipment, and to attend conferences/trips.
 In the past Photo Club has gone to New Orleans, Philadelphi and Chicago.
 Students have also visited cities like Orlando for a photographic educators conference.
 Photo Club brought in visiting artist Jess Dugan, a successful photographer of transgender people.
 On top of all of this the members of Photo Club like to do community building such as watching films together and planning print exchanges between one another.

 Speaking Of Exhibition, 2017

 Community Projects allows students to interact and team up with individuals from Wood Lane.
 Wood Lane is an organization that provides services for individuals with developmental disabilities.
 The course allows students to develop their communication skills, as well as their photography skills while also building a special relationship with the person they are photographing.
 The work has been displayed in the Toledo Museum of Art and shows the friendships and connections made between the partners and their surroundings.
-For more information, click here.
+For more information about community projects, click here.